VOLT® 300 Watt (12v-15v) Multi-Tap Low Voltage Transformer

 - ETL Listed.

 - Lifetime warranty

 What are Magnetic Transformers?

-These transformers use two coils, a primary coil and a secondary coil, to reduce the voltage from 120 volt down to 12 volts.
+These transformers use two coils, a primary coil, and a secondary coil, to reduce the voltage from 120 volts down to 12 volts.
 The primary coil carries the line voltage (108 v to 132 v).
 The flow of electricity through the primary coil induces a magnetic field that creates a current in the secondary coil.
-Since the secondary coil has 10 times fewer windings, it creates a current with 10 times lower voltage.
+Since the secondary coil has 10 times fewer windings, it creates a current with a 10 times lower voltage.